 Program funded by: Panasonic Corporation of North America

 Explore.Act.Tell. teaches young people to become aware of food insecurity issues in their neighborhoods.
 They will practice skills needed to become good citizens and advocate for community involvement and service.
 Through four interactive lessons, students will create and implement a hunger solution project and develop a promotional PSA video.

 Help Our Teachers

-The foundation began its first fundraiser to help educators this past year as the pandemic made the work of our frontline teachers tougher.
+The foundation began its first fundraiser to help educators in 2020 as the pandemic made the work of our frontline teachers tougher.